Sketch the Future: What’s New in StoryLiner V1.4

 *** Still experimental ***

-The crop tool has been introduced to quickly define the area we would like to render.
+The Crop tool has been introduced to quickly define the area we would like to render.
 It then changes the output rendering resolution and possibly the aspect ratio.

 Of course, inside an edit, all the shots have to have the same resolution.
 That’s why a new type of edit will be introduced soon in order to supports “drawings” (or shots with different resolutions) and then be able to batch-render them.
 Stay tuned 😉